Clogged Ducts

 • Heat packs just before pumping or nursing encourage milk to flow; cold packs after and between nursing or pumping sessions can help reduce swelling and inflammation so the duct can expand to its normal diameter.

 • Sunflower Lecithin is an emulsifier.
-It helps by discouraging the fat molecules in milk from clumping together and able to flow more freely through your milk ducts and get the clog out.
-Sunflower lecithin, as a lactation supplement, is often used for plugged ducts and can work quickly.
+It helps by discouraging the fat molecules in milk from clumping together, allowing it to flow more freely through your milk ducts and get the clog out.
+As a lactation supplement, sunflower lecithin is often used for plugged ducts and can work quickly.
 Most people see results in 24 - 48 hours.
-If you are experiencing recurrent plugged ducts, investigate further to uncover why and consider supplementing with choline.
+It should be used for acute situations only.
+If you are experiencing recurrent plugged ducts, investigate further to uncover why and consider switching to supplementing with choline.
 (9)

 • Nurse in a different position so your baby is compressing your breast tissue in a different area than usual, helping to drain the milk ducts.
 Nurse with your baby’s lower lip toward the clog.